Entrepreneurship

 Experience Ventures program brings 152 new experiential learning opportunities for students in Atlantic Canada

-• Projects run from October 2024—February 2025.
+• Projects run from October 2024 to February 2025.

-• Students and businesses apply through Experience Ventures at the Arthur L. Irving Entrepreneurship Centre
+• Students and businesses apply through Experience Ventures at the Arthur L. Irving.
+Entrepreneurship Centre.

 • Companies provide in-kind support.